“A hero is an ordinary individual who finds the strength to persevere and endures in spite of overwhelming obstacles. ~ Superman Christopher Reeve

 * ASTRONOMY-the rarefied gaseous envelope of the sun and other stars.
 The sun’s corona is normally visible only during a total solar eclipse when it is seen as an irregularly shaped pearly glow surrounding the darkened disk of the moon.

-* PHYSICS -the glow around a conductor at high potential.
+around a conductor at high potential.

 Noun: corona discharge; plural noun: corona discharges